 - Belay Device & Locking Carabiner

-- These tools are an essential part of climbing safely and really open up what's possible.
-A belay device is also used to rappel, get an "ATC style" belay device do not get a "figure 8".
+- A belay device is used to secure the rope your partner is climbing on.
+It is also used to rappel.
+It is one of the safety essentials that is used anytime a rope is involved.
+Get an "ATC style" belay device (do not get a "figure 8").
 The carabiner should be an "HMS" style with an easy locking mechanism, get a nice, big, thick one. easy to borrow

 Retail: $18 - $30